MicrosoftDocs/architecture-center/docs/example-scenario/hpc/index.md

 ### Network

 This example workload deploys the VMs within different subnets.
 For additional security, you can define [network security groups][nsg] for each subnet.
-For example, you can set security rules that allow or deny inbound network traffic to, or outbound network traffic from, the various nodes.
+For example, you can set security rules that allow or deny network traffic to or from the various nodes.
 If you don't need this level of security, you don't need separate subnets for this implementation.

 ### Storage

-[Data storage](/azure/architecture/topics/high-performance-computing#storage) and access needs vary widely, depending on the scale of a workload.
+[Data storage](/azure/architecture/topics/high-performance-computing#storage) and access needs vary widely, depending on  workload scale.
 Azure supports several approaches for managing the speed and capacity of HPC applications.
+The [azurehpc][azurehpc] GitHub repository includes example Azure HPC scripts.

 The following approaches are common in the oil and gas industry.
 Choose the solution best suited to your unique IO and capacity requirements.
-The azurehpc repository includes [example Azure HPC scripts][azurehpc].

-- **Low-scale workload** like this example: Consider running NFS on the head node, using a storage-optimized [Lsv2-series VM][lsv2] with large ephemeral disks, or D-series VMs with Azure Premium Storage, depending on your requirements.
+- For **low-scale workloads** like the current example, consider running NFS on the head node, using a storage-optimized [Lsv2-series VM][lsv2] with large ephemeral disks, or D-series VMs with Azure Premium Storage, depending on your requirements.
 This solution suits workloads with 500 cores or fewer, throughput of up to 1.5 gigabytes per second (GiB/s), and up to 19 TB RAM and 100 TB storage.

 - **Medium to large-scale read-intensive workloads:** Consider using [Avere vFXT for Azure][avere-vfxt] (6 to 24 nodes).
 This solution works for workloads of up to 50,000 cores, throughput up to 2 GiB/s for writes and up to 14 GiB/s for reads, a cache of up to 192 TB, and a file server of up to 2 petabytes (PB).